rogerallen/oversampler/README.md

 # oversampler

-A Clojure library for playing music samples in the Overtone project.
+A Clojure library for adjusting & playing music samples in the Overtone project.

 ## TODO List